hcohenHEP/DSCourse/README.md

 * New data for classification should be put in local folder named **new_data**

 ### Running
-Running is through the IPython notebooks but the ruuning is also possible via the code itself.
+Running is through the IPython notebooks but also possible via the code itself.

 Mining